code-dot-org/code-dot-org/SETUP.md

 On Apple Silicon/Intel Mac, additional steps are required to get `bundle install` to work.

-Make you sure you've already run ```bundle config --local without staging test production levelbuilder``` command and run it if you haven't.
-Then run the following commands to successfully complete a bundle install:
+First, run the following commands to successfully complete a bundle install:

 ```sh
 gem install bundler -v 2.3.22